GoogleCloudPlatform/java-docs-samples/cloud-sql/sqlserver/servlet/README.md

-# Connecting to Cloud SQL - Postgres
+# Connecting to Cloud SQL - SQL Server

 ## Before you begin